 Somer Valley FM

 Somerset Songs and Cine Films.
 Community outreach work in Sedgemoor.
 Taking place January 2015 - June 2015.
 Films courtesy of Windrose Rural Media Trust.

 Research and Performance in The Southern Appalachians USA, September 2012 - October 2014.

-A successful Arts Council proposal and project written with Windrose Rural Media Trust called, 'Those Were The Days My Friends.'
-2012 - 2014
+A successful story telling project written with Windrose Rural Media Trust called, 'Those Were The Days My Friends.'
+Delivered 2012 - 2014.

-'Mendip Fest,' A festival which took place in May 2013 concentrating on song, dance and stories from the North Somerset area.
+'Mendip Fest,' Committee member and performer for a festival which took place in May 2013, concentrating on song, dance and stories from the North Somerset area.